shoppertrail/shoppertrail-uat-guide/README.md

     - After answering (step 2) questions, verify that you are signed in to ShopperTrail by clicking on the *ShopperTrail app dashboard* link.
 You can also click the t-shirt logo.
       - You should see a message that indicates your username and that it can be changed if you wish.
       - You should see a pop-up that says something like "As a member, you increased your Trail Drop submission limit..."
-        - Log out and log in a few times, verify that this pop-up no loger appears.
+        - Log out and log in a few times, verify that this pop-up no longer appears.
     - Verify Upon first log-in there should be a pop-up message that explains increased rewards of an account.
       - Log out and log back in again this pop-up should not appear again.
     - Verify (step 3) took place by clicking again "Account" > "Edit Profile"